Scunthorpe United F.C.

 Scunthorpe United Football Club is a professional association football club based in Scunthorpe, North Lincolnshire, England.
 The team competes in the National League, the fifth tier of the English football league system.

 The club was formed in 1899 and turned professional after joining the Midland League in 1912.
-Crowned Midland League champions in the 1926–27 and 1938–39 campaigns, they were elected into the Football League in 1950.
-They went on to secure promotion as champions of the Third Division North in 1957–58 and spent six seasons in the Second Division, before they were relegated in 1964 and then down to the Fourth Division in 1968.
-United spent 34 of the next 37 seasons in the basement tier, punctuated by one-season stays in the third tier after they secured promotions in 1971–72, 1982–83 and 1998–99.
+Crowned league champions in the 1926–27 and 1938–39 seasons, they were elected into the Football League in 1950.
+They went on to secure promotion as champions of the Third Division North in 1957–58 and spent six seasons in the Second Division, before they were relegated in 1964, then again to the Fourth Division in 1968.
+The club spent 34 of the next 37 seasons in the Fourth Division, securing promotions to the Third Division in 1971–72, 1982–83, and 1998–99.

-Brian Laws saw the club promoted out of League Two at the end of the 2004–05 season and his successor, Nigel Adkins, led the club to the League One title in 2006–07.
-Scunthorpe spent just one season in the Championship, but victory in the 2009 League One play-off final saw the club promoted back to the Championship.
-They remained in the second tier for two seasons, until two relegations in two seasons saw them back in the fourth tier by 2013.
-Scunthorpe were promoted to League One at the end of the 2013–14 season and remained there until relegation to League Two in 2018–19.
-In 2021–22, the club was relegated to the National League, ending a 72-year spell in the Football League, and a year later suffered further relegation to the National League North.
+The appointment of Brian Laws as manager saw the club promoted to League One at the end of the 2004–05 season, and his successor, Nigel Adkins, led the club to the League One title in 2006–07.
+Scunthorpe spent one season in the Championship before being relegated, but victory in the 2009 League One play-off final saw the club promoted back to the Championship.
+They remained in the second tier for two seasons until two relegations in two seasons saw them back in the fourth tier by 2013.
+Scunthorpe were promoted to League One at the end of the 2013–14 season and remained there until their relegation to League Two in the 2018–19 season.
+In the 2021–22 season, the club was relegated to the National League, ending a 72-year spell in the Football League.
+A year later, the club was relegated to the National League North.
 At the end of the 2024–25 season, Scunthorpe were promoted back to the National League.

-The team is nicknamed "The Iron", and has played in a home strip of claret and blue for most of the club's history.
-They play their home games at Glanford Park—currently known as The Attis Arena for sponsorship reasons—having moved from their original stadium, the Old Show Ground, in 1988.
-They used to contest Humber derby games with local rivals Grimsby Town and Hull City, as well as Lincolnshire derby games with Boston United, Gainsborough Trinity and Lincoln City.
+The team is nicknamed "The Iron", and has played in a home kit of claret and blue for most of the club's history.
+They play their home games at Glanford Park, currently known as The Attis Arena for sponsorship reasons, having moved from their original stadium, the Old Show Ground, in 1988.
+They used to contest Humber derby games with local rivals Doncaster Rovers, Grimsby Town and Hull City, as well as Lincolnshire derby games with Boston United, Gainsborough Trinity and Lincoln City.